pulkit0512/Java8Features/ReadMe.md

 #### Terminal Operation – mapping()
 • mapping() collector applies a transformation function first and then collects the data in a collection (could be any type of collection).

+#### Terminal Operations – maxBy(), minBy()
+• Comparator as an input parameter and Optional as an output.

+• maxBy():
+This collector is used in conjunction with comparator.
+Returns the max element based on the property passed to the comparator.

+• minBy():
+This collector is used in conjunction with comparator.
+Returns the smallest element based on the property passed to the comparator.

+#### Terminal Operations – summingInt(), averagingInt()
+• summingInt()/summingLong()/summingDouble() – this collector returns the sum as a result.

+• averagingInt()/averagingLong()/averagingDouble() – this collector returns the average as a result.